spdk/spdk/doc/accel_fw.md

 way needs to be certain that the underlying hardware exists everywhere that it runs.

 The low level library for IOAT is located in `/lib/ioat`.
-The low level library for DSA is in `/lib/idxd` (IDXD stands for Intel(R) Data Acceleration Driver).
-In `/lib/idxd` folder, SPDK supports to leverage both user space and kernel space driver to drive DSA devices.
-And the following describes each usage scenario:
+The low level library for DSA and IAA is in `/lib/idxd` (IDXD stands for Intel(R) Data Acceleration Driver and supports both DSA and IAA hardware accelerators).
+In `/lib/idxd` folder, SPDK supports the ability to use either user space and kernel space drivers.
+The following describes each usage scenario:

-Leveraging user space idxd driver: The DSA devices are managed by the user space driver in a dedicated SPDK process, then the device cannot be shared by another process.
+Leveraging user space idxd driver: The DSA devices are managed by the SPDK user space driver in a dedicated SPDK process, then the device cannot be shared by another process.
 The benefit of this usage is no kernel dependency.

 Leveraging kernel space driver: The DSA devices are managed by kernel space drivers.
 And the Work queues inside the DSA device can be shared among different processes.
 Naturally, it can be used in cloud native scenario.
-The drawback of this usage is the kernel dependency, i.e., idxd driver must be supported and loaded in the kernel.
+The drawback of this usage is the kernel dependency, i.e., idxd kernel driver must be supported and loaded in the kernel.

 ## Acceleration Plug-In Modules {#accel_modules}